Departmental Awards and Fellowships

 The Center for Careers, Life, and Service will give you very helpful information on internship opportunities as well as funding resources to support your internship.

-Current 2nd and 3rd year students are eligible to apply for grants to support unpaid summer internships typically not available during the academic year or accessible without the funding.
-Funding is available through topical programs in prairie studies, global development, business, gender and women's studies, international relations, applied technology, world population control, writing, religious leadership, environmental studies, arts & museum administration, Chinese studies and conflict resolution.
+Current second and third year students are eligible to apply for grants to support unpaid summer internships typically not available during the academic year or accessible without the funding.
+Funding is available through topical programs in prairie studies, global development, business, gender and women’s studies, international relations, applied technology, world population control, writing, religious leadership, environmental studies, arts & museum administration, Chinese studies and conflict resolution.

 Boren Scholarships provide up to $20,000 to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad, including Africa, Asia, Central & Eastern Europe, Eurasia, Latin American, and the Middle East.